 Kenya’s economy largely relies on the agriculture sector.
 Horticulture sub-sector is one of the top foreign exchange earners for the country generating approximately US $ 1 billion annually.
-In 2014, the sub-sector contributed 2.8% to the national GDP out of which 1.52% was from the flower industry.
+In 2015, the sub-sector contributed 1.45% to the national GDP while flower exports contributed 1.01% was from the flower industry.
 It has grown in significance to a vibrant flower industry worldwide.

 It has recorded growth in volume and value of cut flowers exported every year from 10,946 tons in 1988 compared to 86,480 tons in 2006, 120,220 tons in 2010, 136,601 tons in 2014, 133,658 in 2016 and 159, 961 tons in 2017.
 According to Horticultural Crop Directorate (HCD) in 2017, the floriculture industry earned Kenya Shillings 82.25 billion.

-Kenya is the lead exporter of rose cut flowers to the European Union (EU) with a market share of about 38%.
+Kenya is the lead exporter of rose cut flowers to the European Union (EU) with a market share of 38%.
 Approximately 50% of exported flowers are sold through the Dutch Auctions, although direct sales are growing.
-In the United Kingdom, supermarkets are the main retail outlets.
-There are over 60 destinations which include Japan, Russia and USA among others.
+In the United Kingdom, supermarkets are the main outlets.
 Over 25% of exported flowers are delivered directly to these multiples, providing an opportunity for value addition at source through sleeving, labelling and bouquet production.
 Kenya flowers are sold in more than 60 countries.

 The main production areas are around Lake Naivasha, Mt.
 Kenya, Nairobi, Thika, Kiambu, Athi River, Kitale, Nakuru, Kericho, Nyandarua, Trans Nzoia, Uasin Gishu and Eastern Kenya.